Deckhouse makes it possible to run the Kubernetes cluster on any supported infrastructure and in the same manner:

 A high level of integration between Deckhouse modules ensures effective monitoring and provides an acceptable level of security.
 For example, you can safely access the cluster’s API server from a public IP address and use an external authentication provider.

-control plane) are stored in a highly available and geo-distributed Docker registry.
+control plane) are stored in a highly available and geo-distributed container registry.
 The latter is accessible from a limited set of IP addresses (to ease access from isolated environments).